Developer Guide

 -

 2a.
-A customer with the same name and contact already exists.
+A customer with the same name already exists.

 -